MELANOMA- SKIN CANCER

 What is a melanoma?

-A melanoma occurs when the DNA of melanocytes, the cells that give your skin color, are damaged.
+A melanoma occurs when the DNA of melanocytes (the cells that give your skin color) are damaged.
 This damage is usually a result of sun exposure and UV radiation.
-Once these cells become cancerous they multiply rapidly, forming malignant tumors.
+Once these cells become cancerous, they multiply rapidly, forming malignant tumors starting in the skin.

 Melanoma is a weird looking skin lesion.
-It can be started as a new finding or evolution in an existing mole.
-The key is anything on the skin that is growing, changing or any non-healing lesion must be evaluated to rule out an early skin cancer.
+It can start as a new mole or evolve from an existing mole.
+Anything on the skin that grows or changes, as well as any non-healing lesion, must be evaluated to rule out early skin cancer.

 A for ASYMMETRY: Most early melanomas are Asymmetrical: a line through the middle would not create matching halves.
 Common moles are round and symmetrical.

-B for BORDERs: The Borders of early melanomas are often uneven, irregular, blurred and may be scalloped or have notched edges.
-Common moles have smoother (more even) borders.
+B for BORDERs: The borders of early melanomas are often uneven, irregular, and blurred, and they may be scalloped or have notched edges.
+Common moles have smoother and more even borders.

 C for COLOR: Common moles usually are a single shade of brown.
-Varied shades of brown, tan, or black can be the first sign of melanoma, and may progress to the colors red, white, and blue.
+Varied shades of brown, tan, or black can be the first sign of melanoma, and may progress to be red, white, blue and purple. .

 E for EVOLVING: When a mole is Evolving (changing) or you notice onset of irritation, itching, bleeding, formation of ulcers

-We also like to tell our patients to use their own best judgement for an additional two factors:
+We also like to tell our patients to use their own best judgement for two additional factors:

 F for “FUNNY LOOKING MOLE”: If your mole just looks “Funny” to you

-When is a doctor visit and biopsy warranted?
+When is a doctor visit and a biopsy warranted?